Abby Arthur Johnson

 Abby Ann Arthur Johnson (1941-2024) was a writer and educator.

+Born in Duluth, Minnesota, she earned a B.A. from Gustavus Adolphus College, an M.A. from the University of Kansas, and a PhD in English from the University of Illinois.
 She worked at Howard University's English department.
-She has written books with Ronald Maberry Johnson, who has taught at Georgetown University's history department.
+She co-authored books with her husband, historian Ronald Maberry Johnson, who has taught at Georgetown University's history department.
 They wrote books about African American magazines and the Congressional Cemetery.
 She wrote written articles on Jessie Redmon Fauset and the Harlem Renaissance as well as Margaret C. Anderson and the Little Review.

 Work

 The Johnsons' book Propaganda and Aesthetics: the Literary Politics of Afro-American Magazines in the Twentieth Century examined the history of Afro-American magazines.

 In 2012, the Johnsons published In The Shadow of the United States Capitol: Congressional Cemetery and the Memory of the Nation which details the history of the Congressional Cemetery.